Kizoky/Mr_SmileyII/README.md

 +Can be played with FREEDOOM
 -+It can be played with DOOM.WAD, but ATM it isn't supported, please use DOOM2.wad
 # Incompatible:
--Skulltag
+- Skulltag
--Zandronum
+- Zandronum
--ZDoom 2.8.1 and lower, lower than GZDoom 3.2.0
+- ZDoom 2.8.1 and lower, lower than GZDoom 3.2.0
 |________________________________________________________|
 |This is the official git for Mr. Smiley Head's Safari II|
 |________________________________________________________|